evilsocket/pwnagotchi/README.md

 Several states and states transitions are configurable and represented on the display as different expressions and sentences.

-If instead you are a boring person, you can disable the AI and have the algorithm run just with the preconfigured default parameters.
+If instead you are a boring person, you can disable the AI and have the algorithm run just with the preconfigured default parameters and enjoy a very portable bettercap + webui dedicated hardware.

 **NOTE:** The software **requires bettercap compiled from master**.